KalvinMalloch/Tinkering-Audio---KM-TA/README.md

 ##### Instructions

   Open the Unity project called AudioTobyKalvin.
 When opened, open the folder named Toby and locate the Scenes folder.
-Open the UIPeerReview scene to view and test my contract.
+Open the Contract4 scene to view and test my contract.
 The scripts used can be seen in the Scripts folder inside of the Toby folder.

 ## License